 Two destinations await on our last stop.
 CYC Beach and Las Islas de Coral are practically next to each other, so we are left to explore the two at our leisure.

 For more snorkeling or diving fun, enjoy the area known as Las Islas de Coral.
-If you still have energy after a long day of swimming and exploring the secrets of the island of Coron, exciting underwater worlds of the Philippines will reward you.
+If you still have energy after a long day of swimming and exploring the secrets of the island of Coron, the exciting underwater garden of the Philippines will reward you.

 Coron Island tour rates are more or less comparable to each other, depending on the distance of the sites one is visiting.
 Coron Island Ultimate Tour with JY Travel and Tours costs 1500 Philippine Pesos per person (26 Euros).
 If you want to throw Barracuda Lake into your Coron Palawan itinerary, you will need to add 200 Pesos (3,5 Euros) to the nominal Coron Island tour price.